 Ideally, boards should include at least six pins.

 Keep in mind that boards are enduring, unlike Facebook and Twitter where content gets pushed further down the page.
 Choose boards that can be updated with regularity, but won’t become obsolete.

-Staff taking pictures of Learning Commons students will obtain verbal confirmation, at the minimum, to post photos to various social media.
+Staff taking pictures of Academic Support Services students will obtain verbal confirmation, at the minimum, to post photos to various social media.
 Ideally, students will sign the “DSC Talent Release” form.

-Due to copyright laws, only fair use and public domain images will be published to the Learning Commons Pinterest pages.
+Due to copyright laws, only fair use and public domain images will be published to the Academic Support Services Pinterest pages.
 When using sites like Google Images, conduct an advanced search and select the “free to use or share” usage rights.
 Give credit to images from sites like Flickr that provide specific creators.